-To claim under CAPS you and your health professional must complete certain forms and reports.
+To apply for CAPS you and your health professional must complete some forms and reports.

-You need to complete the form with your health professional and include a health report to:
+You need to fill in the form with an appropriate health professional.

-- certify that you have been diagnosed with an eligible neurological or other eligible condition as listed on the Department of Health bladder and bowel website
+- you have an eligible neurological or other conditions - refer to the list on the Department of Health's bladder and bowel website

-For this scheme, a health professional can be, but isn’t limited to, any of the following:
+For this scheme your health professional can be but isn’t limited to, any of the following:

 - continence nurse

 - registered nurse

 - Aboriginal Health Worker

 - medical specialist